 Teacher candidates will have the opportunity to explore firsthand the instruction, assessment, and technology practices that are at work in schools.
 The course will aid the teacher candidate to focus and integrate learning by observing, reflecting and analyzing instructional events in the school site.
 The course will enable teacher candidates to observe and participate in instructional decision-making strategies for differentiation, and various assessment models.
 Teacher candidates are required to submit a Field Experience Request form to the Field Experience Office a minimum of a month prior to the semester they are taking the course.
-This form can be found on the Gonzaga School of Education website under Field Experience.
+This form can be found on Blackboard under Teacher Certification & Field Experience Materials Course.
 The field experience requires a minimum of 30 hours in the classroom and travel by car may be required.
-In addition, current fingerprint clearance from the WSP and FBI throughout the semester and a Character and Fitness form on file is required.
+In addition, current fingerprint clearance from the WSP and FBI throughout the semester and Pre-Residency Clearance is on file.